Hair originates in the dermis, the skin layer just below the surface layer

 and sometimes begin to develop in the wrong part of the hair follicle.
 I have

-not yet come across any credible research regarding the reversal of gray hair
+not yet come across credible and extensive research regarding the reversal of gray hair

 Common causes of hair loss